semo94/the-architect/README.md

-# The Architect 🏗️
+# Breadthwise

 A cross-platform mobile app that helps senior software engineers systematically expand their technical breadth through LLM-powered content generation, quizzes, and progress tracking.

 ## 📱 About

-The Architect is designed to help experienced engineers transition from deep specialists to well-rounded software architects by discovering and learning new technologies across various domains of software architecture.
+Breadthwise is designed to help experienced engineers transition from deep specialists to well-rounded software architects by discovering and learning new technologies across various domains of software architecture.

 ### Key Features